d3cod3/ofxSniffer/README.md

 **Permission denied opening dev/bpf0**

 In some cases you need to gain access to read from you network card.
 This might manifest itself on OS X as `(cannot open BPF device) /dev/bpf0: Permission denied` (See more on issue #2).
 You can fix this by running the command `sudo chmod o+r /dev/bpf*`.

+This library will give you limited access to button presses from amazon dash buttons.
+To receive these button presses just follow the instructions here https://www.amazon.com/gp/help/customer/display.html?nodeId=201746340 but stop at part 4 of the isntructions (ie don't select a product to order with the dash).
+This setup will remember the wifi SSID and password you associated your button with.
+You can now disconnect from the internet if you like.
+Repeat for as many buttons as you like.

+Now you can run the example_amazon_dash, it should give an arp request result and show the mac address of the button.
+To identify each button and separate it from other ARP requests on your network just check the mac address of the incoming request.